This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - One set of trach ties or a trach holder

 - Portable suction machine with battery backup and tubing that connects to the suction machine

 - Emergency phone numbers

-How can I prevent infections?
+How can I prevent infections in my child?

 How do I suction my child's trach tube?